- Behavioral Health

 An EndNote site license is purchased annually by the UT Southwestern Graduate School of Biomedical Sciences to enhance the training environment of graduate students and post-doctoral researchers.
 This license permits use by UT Southwestern Medical Center and University Hospital affiliates at no charge.

-Clients affiliated with UT Southwestern may download Windows or Macintosh versions from the UT Southwestern Information Resources EndNote Download page.
+Clients affiliated with UT Southwestern may download Windows or Macintosh versions from the UT Southwestern Information Resources EndNote Download page (accessible on-campus or via VPN only).
 Please follow Information Resources guidelines.
-Users must be on-campus or using VPN to access this page.

-- EndNote X6 is now available for both Windows and Mac.
+- EndNote X7 is now available for both Windows and Mac.

 More information can be found at: http://www.endnote.com